jwnichols3/ebs-examples/README.md

 These are the Python scripts included in this repository.
 More details of each script are provided below.

-`ebs-cw-alarm-stuckvol.py`
+`ebs-cw-alarm-impairedvol.py`

 This Python script creates AWS CloudWatch Alarms for Amazon EBS volumes.
-These alarms are designed to alert when an EBS volume becomes "stuck."
-A "stuck" volume is one that has a queue length but no read or write operations.
+These alarms are designed to alert when an EBS volume becomes "impaired."
+A "impaired" volume is one that has a queue length but no read or write operations.

 `ebs-cw-dashboard-latency.py`